NYS-45/NYS-1 - E-filing (Web Upload Files)

 Before using Web Upload files, see the New York E-filing Overview to determine which electronic filing method is best for you.
 The use of Web Upload files is very restrictive.
 Be sure you have set up the proper type of Online Services Account, Business or Tax Professional.

-This module can create each of the three Web Upload files accepted by the New York Online Services website.
-The three files are:
+This module can both of the Web Upload files accepted by the New York Online Services website.
+The files are:

 NYS-45 - Containing the UI and withholding data from Form NYS-45, Parts A, B, and D